Emery Walker's House

 The interiors are very much as Emery Walker would have known them; a treasure house of Arts and Crafts style and possibly the best-preserved Arts and Crafts interior in the UK, positively bursting with original William Morris textiles, furniture, and wallpaper.

-The linoleum in the entrance is the by Morris and is the only known example of Morris linoleum still in its original setting.
-There is a hand-made rug by Morris and several more personal items including a lock of his hair and a pair of his spectacles.
+The linoleum in the entrance is by Morris and is the only known example of Morris linoleum still in its original setting.
+There is a hand-made rug by Morris and several more personal items including his library chair, a lock of his hair and a pair of his spectacles.

 Throughout the house are items linked to other leading figures in the Arts and Crafts Movement.
-One of the most impressive highlights is a collection of furniture owned by leading architect Philip Webb.
+One of the most impressive highlights is a collection of furniture owned by leading architect Philip Webb, including an oak chest and bookcase.
 When Webb died, Emery Walker inherited all his belongings, and the house is full of Webb's household furnishings.
 Look for letters from author Rudyard Kipling and items brought back by Walker from several trips abroad.

 Behind the house is a small garden leading to a wall abutting the river.
 The garden, like the house, is kept as it was during Walker's time at number 7.